kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Now that's a much more expressive and concise way to create a constraint!

-So the methods above create an `EqualTo` constraint but what if you wanted to create a `LessThanOrEqualTo` or a `GreaterThanOrEqualTo` constraint.
+So the methods above create an `EqualTo` constraint but what if you wanted to create a `LessThanOrEqualTo` or a `GreaterThanOrEqualTo` constraint?

 Using the old method you would just pass in `.GreaterThanOrEqual` or `.LessThanOrEqual` for the `relatedBy:` parameter, which takes an enum of type `NSLayoutRelation`: